6c65726f79/custom-titlebar/README.md

 You can see a demo of this library in a PWA here: https://6c65726f79.github.io/custom-titlebar/

+Notes:
+* Check the list of [compatible browsers](https://developer.mozilla.org/en-US/docs/Web/Manifest/display_override#browser_compatibility).
-If the install button doesn't appear, try reloading and reopening the tab several times.
+* If the install button doesn't appear, try reloading and reopening the tab several times.
+* You may need to manually enable [Window Controls Overlay](chrome://flags/#enable-desktop-pwas-window-controls-overlay) until Chrome 98 is released.

 ## Inpiration